Faculty Co-ordinator: Sarah Meunier

 The technical speaking competition is held in the Spring and Fall calendar terms.
-Announcements will be made in terms when competitions are held.
-At the competition, as many as eight Waterloo engineering undergraduate students will give 12-15 minute technical presentations, each followed by an opportunity for questions from the audience.
-Students are eligible to compete during academic terms and during their co-op work terms.
+At the competition, as many as eight Waterloo engineering undergraduate students will each give an 8 to 10 minute technical presentation followed by an opportunity for questions from the judges.
+All University of Waterloo undergraduate students are eligible to compete.

-The topic of the technical presentation must demonstrate either engineering design or analysis based on personal work done by the student either as part of a co-op work placement or research project.
-Technical presentations which are confidential will not be accepted.
+The topic of the technical presentation must demonstrate either engineering design or analysis based on work done by the student either as part of a work placement, an academic research project, or a volunteer role.
+Confidential technical presentations will not be accepted.

 Judging will be based on the following five aspects:

-The intended audience is typically a 2nd- or 3rd-year engineering undergraduate student.
-You may assume that the intended audience has a knowledge of
+The intended audience is engineering undergraduate students.
+You may assume that the audience has some knowledge of the following topics:

 Students from all levels of engineering are encouraged to participate.
-Keep in mind that talks should demonstrate engineering design and analysis at a level suitable for a 2nd year or 3rd year engineering undergraduate student.
-The talks should also be accessible to a general engineering audience.
+Keep in mind that talks should demonstrate engineering design and analysis at a level suitable for typical engineering undergraduate students.
+The talks should be accessible to a general engineering audience.

 Presentations will be prepared ahead of time and presented in front of a panel of judges on the day of the event.
 Submissions must follow these guidelines: